<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The General Data Protection Regulation may certainly seem complex to implement for those who haven’t focused on data protection and privacy measures in the past.
 For organizations who are thinking of adopting the NIST Cybersecurity Framework (CSF) or who have already, it certainly seems wiser and more rational to use existing solutions provided by National Institute of Standards and Technology publications than to wait until more EU guidance comes out.

 If you don’t know what GDPR is, you should learn ASAP.
 The General Data Protection Regulation (GDPR) is a law on data protection and privacy codified by the European Union.
 You’re probably aware of the ramifications and fines associated with a breach and non-compliance or the “right to be forgotten.”
 The CyberSaint team has extensive experience working with executives on security and risk projects.
-In addition, our Founder George Wrenn added value to the creation of the NIST Cybersecurity Framework.
+In addition, George Wrenn added value to the creation of the NIST Cybersecurity Framework.
 Thus, the CyberSaint team has the knowledge of NIST CSF as well as data privacy to give you an understanding of how to “hack” GDPR with the NIST CSF.

 The backbone of your privacy and data protection initiatives should be built on understanding and having real visibility into the data you have across your company’s processes and lifecycles.
 You must scope your information flows that both leave and enter your organization - and this isn’t just technical!
 It’s physical manifestations of data, too, like spreadsheets and forms.